archivy/archivy-docker/README.md

 docker network create archivy
 ```

 2) Navigate to the folder in which you would like to store your Archivy notes.
-Then create the necessary host directories with `mkdir ./archivy_data`
+Then create the necessary host directories with `mkdir ./archivy_data`.

+Note: If your user ID is anything other than 1000 (you can check with the `id` command), you will need to change the owner of the directory to the 1000 UID and 1000 GID: `chown -R 1000:1000 ./archivy_data`.

 3) Create and start your elasticsearch instance, which will act as the search backend for your Archivy database:
 ```